Anolis eugenegrahami

-Anolis eugenegrahami, commonly known as Eugene's anole or the black stream anole, is a species of lizard in the family Dactyloidae.
-The species is endemic to northern Haiti.
+Anolis eugenegrahami, the Eugene's anole or the black stream anole, is a critically endangered species of lizard in the family Dactyloidae.
+This semi-aquatic species is endemic to northern Haiti.

 Etymology

 The specific name, eugenegrahami, is in honor of herpetologist Eugene D. Graham Jr., who was one of the collectors of the holotype.

-Geographic range
+Distribution and habitat

 A. eugenegrahami is endemic to the Département du Nord in northern Haiti where it is only found 9 km northeast of Plaisance.

-Habitat

-The preferred natural habitat of A. eugenegrahami is stream margins in gallery forest.
+It strictly inhabits stream margins in areas with forest.

 Description and behavior

 This species, A. eugenegrahami, is of moderate size, with extremely long limbs.
-Males can reach up to 72 mm in snout-to-vent length and females up to 61 mm.
+Males can reach up to 72 mm in snout–vent length and females up to 61 mm.
 Males and females are both very dark.
 The dewlap (male only) ranges from very dark gray to black, with the edge being lighter.

-It is one of two semi-aquatic anoles from the Caribbean, the other being A. vermiculatus of Cuba.
+It is one of two semi-aquatic anoles from the Caribbean, the other being A. vermiculatus of Cuba, and there are a few additional semi-aquatic anoles in Central and South America.
+The semi-aquatic anoles are morphologically diverse and do not form a monophyletic group, but there is convergence in certain microstructures of their skin, making it highly hydrophobic.
+This results in a thin layer of air on the skin surface when submerged underwater, which they use as an extra air supply for breathing, and it also prevents water from staying on when exiting the water.